Optimal local laws and CLT for the circular Riesz gas: Introduction

-Theorem \ref{theorem:CLT} can be interpreted as the convergence of the field $\sum_{i=1}^Ng(x_i-\cdot)-N\int g(x-\cdot )\dd x$ to a fractional Gaussian field for the weak topology.
-Observe that if $\xi_i$ and $\xi_j$ have disjoint support then if $s\in (0,1)$, $\Gamma_{i,j}$ is not, in general, equal to $0$, which shows that the corresponding fractional field does not exhibit spatial independence.
+Theorem \ref{theorem:CLT} can be interpreted as the convergence of the field to a fractional Gaussian field.
+Observe that if $\xi$ and $\chi$ are smooth test functions with disjoint support, then the asymptotic covariance is, in general, not equal to $0$, meaning that the corresponding fractional field does not exhibit spatial independence.
 This reflects the non-local nature of the fractional Laplacian $(-\Delta)^{\frac{1-s}{2}}$ for $s\in (0,1)$.
-Following Remark \ref{remark:assumption xi}, Theorem \ref{theorem:CLT} gives a CLT for gaps and discrepancies: